anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 ## Synopsis

-Ensure Reference Model and Reference Architecture infrastructure meets industry driven quality assurance standards for compliance, verification and certification.
+Ensure Reference Implementation of CNTT Reference Model and CNTT Reference Architecture meets industry driven quality assurance standards for compliance, verification and certification.
 The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), in partnership with the Compliance Verification Committee (CVC), will provide tracking and governance for RM/RA verification.

 <a name="8.1"></a>
 ## 8.1 Introduction